 It is made from ABS, plastic, and metal, which is durable and well-constructed for handling by young children.
 The ABS plastic portable case keeps the 49 accessories safe inside the case, perfect for storage and avoiding losing pieces.
 Ten prepped slides make it one of the best microscopes designed for kids who like STEM activities.
 The prepped slides are perfect for learning how to line up what you are looking at and finding the best focus.

 Included in the kit is everything a budding scientist may need from reusable blank slides to tweezers, an eyedropper, a petri dish, and more.
 It even has a complete brine shrimp hatchery science experiments!
-The microscope features six adjustable 120x, 240x, 300x, 480x, 600x, and 1200x magnification settings and a built-in color filter wheel.
-The built-in LED lights provide a light source that assists with direct LED illumination viewing and the reflecting mirror for natural illumination.
+The microscope features six adjustable magnifications: 120x, 240x, 300x, 400x, 480x, 600x, and 1200x settings and a built-in color filter wheel.
+The bright built-in LED light provide a light source that assists with direct easy to use viewing and the reflecting mirror for natural illumination.

 The AmScope Kit is the best microscope for kids who are starting to discover the world of science and biology.
 It is battery powered and requires 2 AA batteries.
 The microscope comes in two colors, white or black.